 On October 5, 2010, four RUDU debaters faced each other in a public debate on the topic of civility among college students, in conjunction with Rutgers’ new Project Civility.
 A second Project Civility debate was held on April 27, 2011 and involved Rutgers faculty and the Rutgers-Newark policy debate team as well as RUDU members.
 A third Project Civility debate was held on September 21, 2011 and involved four RUDU members discussing the practice of marginalized groups reclaiming words traditionally used against them.
 A fourth Project Civility debate, also involving Rutgers-Newark, was held on April 11, 2012 and discussed the validity of the practice of “covering” one’s identity, based on Covering: The Hidden Assault on Our Civil Rights by Kenji Yoshino.

 On November 29, 2010, RUDU debaters faced the Rutgers Model United Nations team in a debate sponsored by the Transatlantic Climate Bridge about the development of renewable sources of energy.
 On December 10, 2012, RUDU again faced Rutgers MUN (Rutgers University Association of International Relations [RUAIR]) on various issues of US-German cooperation and the future of NATO.
+On March 10, 2014, RUDU faced RUAIR in a third German Embassy debate about whether the future will see a more European Germany or a more European Germany.
+Rutgers Mock Trial and IDIA also participated in the four-team event.
+RUDU won the final round against RUAIR on the topic of whether Germany should continue to bail out Greece.

 On December 1, 2010 Bruce Friedrich, Vice President of Policy for People for the Ethical Treatment of Animals (PETA) came to Rutgers to face two RUDU debaters on the ethics of eating meat.
 On March 13, 2013, four RUDU debaters reprised this debate, this time representing both sides in an event co-sponsored by the Rutgers University Vegetarian Society.